As D.C. region sets record for coronavirus deaths, Hogan expands vaccine access in Maryland

 The city makes new vaccine appointments available each Thursday and Friday morning.
 Eligible residents must log on to a city website or call a hotline to reserve an appointment — and all available spots are generally snagged within minutes.

 Six members of the D.C.
-Council sent a letter Tuesday to Deputy Mayor for Health and Human Services Wayne Turnage, arguing that the city should set up a process for any senior citizen to enter their address and other information into the system one time, then be placed on a waitlist to get a vaccine, rather than trying to race for a new spot each time.
+Council sent a letter Tuesday to Deputy Mayor for Health and Human Services Wayne Turnage, arguing that the city should set up a process for seniors to enter their address and other information into the system one time, then be placed on a waitlist to get a vaccine, rather than trying to race for a new spot each time.

-The record death count Tuesday included nine fatalities in the District, 93 in Virginia and 63 in Maryland.
+The region’s record death toll Tuesday included nine fatalities in the District, 93 in Virginia and 63 in Maryland.
 The District reported 195 new cases Tuesday, Virginia reported 4,707 and Maryland reported 1,482.